pratt4166/Hospitality_Analytics_Project/README.md

    * ADR was at constant levels in May and June which indicates that the price of properties were kept nearly same during this period.
 It grew in June by 0.4% which tells that pricing were increases during the holiday period.
    * Realisation % also showed slight growth in May and June indicating more customers were served during this period.
    * Luxury properties were seen contributing most (62%) in the revenue share as compared to the business properties.
-   * On the booking platforn level, realisation % was seen being constant at 70% telling that same amount of rooms were booked and utilized by all platforms.
+   * On the booking platforn level, realisation % was seen being constant at 70% telling that all rooms were booked and utilized successfully by all platforms.
-   *
+   * ADR was fluctuating on the platform level with direct offline being the highest, which means most revenue was generated through this and therefore maximum bookings.